Leave this site

 The Independent Office for Police Conduct (IOPC), His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) and the College of Policing jointly investigated the super-complaint to decide if the features of policing raised are significantly harming the interests of the public, and, if so, what should be done about it.

 We welcome the findings of this joint investigation into the national police response to stalking.
-We are fully committed to transparently addressing the recommendations set for forces by publishing our action plan and subsequent regular progress updates.
+We are fully committed to transparently addressing the recommendations set for forces, and have now submitted our updates against the recommendations to the NPCC, with progress made against them all.

 Stalking is a serious crime that can have a devastating effect, leaving victims feeling in constant fear.
 In some cases, stalking can tragically escalate to serious physical harm, or murder.